 If you’re on a temporary visa, you may be tempted to buy a property while you’re working there, but you can’t simply keep the property and rent it out once you move back home.
 Although you aren’t prevented from buying on a temporary visa while you’re in-country, you must sell that property once you leave.

-Adding up the cost of buying a house in Australia
+The costs of buying a property in Australia

 Even if you have a local bank account and mortgage, the average minimum deposit required is 20% in Australia, so there may be a need to release some equity or repatriate funds from the UK.